splash-networks/capport/README.md

 *Notes on other systems that support captive portals*

-#### pfSense, OPNSense and PacketFence
+#### pfSense, OPNSense, PacketFence, Sophos

-pfSense, OPNsense and PacketFence only have an internal captive portal.
+These platforms only have an internal captive portal.
 They do not support external captive portals.